 Variable assignment.
-The rules for variable assignment involve a function assign which performs the actual assignment and whose behavior differs depending on the enforcement mechanism.
+The rules for variable assignment involve a function assign which performs the actual assignment

 For SME, configurations keep track of each copy of the store with the execution, so assignments can be made directly.
 On the other hand, to update a variable in an SMS store, we first pick the correct copy of the store using getStore, which is the copy that matches the given pc.
 We make the assignment in this store, then update the SMS store using setStoreVar to include the updated copy.